ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/gen4/guides/field/owsprites_guide.md

 This is a guide on how to extract, replace, change the properties and make your own overworld sprites.
 The necessary tools are Tinke 0.9.2 and BTX Editor 2.0

-In addition for the Sprite Properties section you need an Hex Editor like Hx and DSPRE, and in case you're using HGSS, blz as well.
+In addition for the Sprite Properties section you will need DSPRE and an Hex Editor like HxD as well.

 ---
 ## Table of Contents